sindresorhus/got/documentation/lets-make-a-plugin.md

 4. We will use OAuth2 for authorization.
 5. We may receive `400 Bad Request` or `422 Unprocessable Entity`.\
    The body contains detailed information about the error.
-6. *Pagination?* Not yet.
-This is going to be a native feature of Got.
-We'll update this page accordingly when the feature is available.
+6. *Pagination?* Yeah!
+Supported natively by Got.
 7. Rate limiting.
 These headers are interesting:

 - `X-RateLimit-Limit`
 - `X-RateLimit-Remaining`
 - `X-RateLimit-Reset`
-- `X-GitHub-Request-Id`

-Also `X-GitHub-Request-Id` may be useful.
+Also `X-GitHub-Request-Id` may be useful for debugging.

 8. User-Agent is required.